Koha-Community/kohadocs/source/acquisitions.rst

 |image1289|

-You will also see that the item is received and/or cancelled if you view the basket.
+You will also see that the item is cancelled if you view the basket.

 |image850|

+     **Note**

+     Whilst it is possible to re-open your basket, cancel one or more orders and re-close the basket, this is not recommended.
+This procedure will update the 'basket closed' date, which in turn will cause your 'late order' caclulations to be incorrect.
+..
+Instead, follow the procedure below.
+..
+Is this still valid?
+..To cancel an order:

+..#. locate the vendor and click on 'Receive shipment';
+..#. on the next page, use a false invoice number (such as 54321.
+Whatever number you choose will persist in your system as a blank invoice - re-use it for future cancellations to avoid accumulating numerous false, empty invoices);
+..#. so on the next page you'll get a warning box in which you click on 'Receive';
+..#. on the next page (at right) you can click on 'Cancel order'.

 .. _invoices-label: